Privacy and Data Protection Research Writer at TermsFeed.

 - Location data

 - Online identifiers such as cookies, IP addresses, login credentials

 - Information about a person's physical, genetic, or social identity

 The list is potentially endless.
 Any information that could, in theory, be used to identify someone must be treated as personal data under the GDPR.

 This definition is increasingly being adopted in other places, too.
-For example, the recently-passed California Consumer Privacy Act 2018 (CCPA) provides a definition of "personal information" that is almost identical to the GDPR's definition of "personal data."
+For example, the California Consumer Privacy Act (CCPA), as amended by the CPRA, provides a definition of "personal information" that is almost identical to the GDPR's definition of "personal data."

 There are many measures that your business can take to keep personal data secure, including: